 Moving to a new place can be a long and complex process with many different difficulties.
 Below, you can find a number of tips that can immensely help, making an otherwise daunting experience easier.
 A house move can be a daunting process but with some careful planning you can make it a bit easier.

 One of the first things you should do is deciding what is worth moving.
+Free moving advice from the expert might help you to decide.
 A worn-out chair, a kitchen table that does not fit in with your new kitchen, a TV that needed an upgrade years ago… You can sell, hand out, or just recycle these items to remove the clutter.
 We managed to sell the majority of our items on Facebook Marketplace and Etsy.
 Family and friends may also want to take your discarded items.

 Then you can focus on what you really want to take with you.
 Take extra care with the fragile items and carefully wrap them in a protective layer, such as an air pillow packaging, bubble wrap and cardboard wrap.
 Plastic wrap, although not good for the environment, is good for protecting soft furnishings like sofas and cushions.